A few states, including Colorado, Minnesota, and Nevada, have passed laws giving homeowners special protections during the foreclosure process.

 Once the borrower submits a complete loss mitigation application, the foreclosure is stalled while the loan servicer reviews the application and makes a decision.
 Even if the lender denies the loss mitigation, the servicer still can't foreclose until:

 If the servicer receives a borrower's loss mitigation application before midnight on the seventh business day before the foreclosure sale date, the foreclosure stops while the servicer evaluates the application.
 This provision is stricter than federal regulations, which will require the borrower to submit the application more than 37 days before the sale.

 The protections afforded to borrowers by the Minnesota Homeowner Bill of Rights generally apply to first mortgage loans for properties that are:

 Smaller servicers are exempt from the law, but they can't pursue a foreclosure if a borrower is in compliance with the terms of a loan modification or other loss mitigation agreement.

-If you live in Colorado, Minnesota, or Nevada and believe that your lender or servicer has violated any of the laws mentioned in this article, consider talking to a foreclosure attorney to find out what to do in your particular circumstances.
+If you live in Colorado, Minnesota, or Nevada and believe that your lender or servicer has violated any of the laws mentioned in this article, consider talking to a foreclosure attorney in your state to find out what to do in your particular circumstances.